Donskoy Monastery: Imperial period

 In 1724, the monks and the property of the Andreyevsky Monastery were transferred to the Donskoy Monastery.
 By 1739, it had already possessed 880 households with 6,716 peasants, 14 windmills, and a few fisheries.
 In 1747, the authorities wanted to transfer the Slavic Greek Latin Academy to the Donskoy Monastery, but the cloister confined itself to paying salaries to the academic staff from its own treasury.

-Archbishop Ambrosius was killed within the monastery walls during the Plague Riot in 1771.
+Archbishop Ambrose (Zertis-Kamensky) was killed within the monastery walls during the Plague Riot in 1771.
 In 1812, the French army ransacked the Donskoy Monastery, the most valuable things having been moved to Vologda prior to that.
 There had been 48 monks and 2 novices in the monastery by 1917.

 Soviet period and beyond

 After the October Revolution, the Donskoy Monastery was closed.
 In 1922–1925, Patriarch Tikhon was detained in this cloister after his arrest.
 He chose to remain in this monastery after his release.
 Saint Tikhon's relics were discovered following his canonization in 1989.
 They are exhibited for veneration in the Great Cathedral in summer and in the Old Cathedral in winter.

 The Soviet authorities moved remnants of many monasteries and cathedrals they had destroyed or used for other purposes to the Donskoy Monastery.
 The items came from various places in the Soviet capital: the dynamited Cathedral of Christ the Savior, the Church of Saint Nicholas the Wonderworker in Stolpy, the Church of the Assumption on Pokrovka Street, the Sukharev Tower, and others.

 In 1924, some of the facilities of the Donskoy Monastery were occupied by a penal colony for children.
 A more notorious use was the unmarked burial of those shot and cremated by the secret police between 1934 and the 1950s.
 Only after 1985 were such unmarked burials remains finally marked.